BlankSpruce/gersemi/README.md

                         CMakeLists.txt, CMakeLists.txt.in and files with
                         .cmake/.cmake.in extension are automatically discovered.
 If only `-` is provided, input is taken from stdin instead.
+                        If --definitions is used it has to be separated with another option or `--`, for example:
+                        gersemi --definitions def1.cmake def2.cmake -- src1.cmake

 modes:
   -c, --check           Check if files require reformatting.
 Return 0 when there's